 How to Serve

-Another way is on or with mashed potatoes and gravy.
+- Another way is to have them on or with mashed potatoes and gravy, green bean casserole, or roasted veg.
 Heck, you could even toss these on a sandwich and make one delicious meal!

-If you're wondering What To Do With Leftover Cranberry Sauce, we have lots of delicious ideas!
+If you're wondering What To Do With Leftover Cranberry Sauce, we have tons of delicious ideas!

 These turkey meatballs and meatballs, in general, freeze and reheat beautifully!

-- Place cooked and cooled meatballs on a parchment-lined pan in the freezer until frozen (this is called flash freezing).
+- Place cooked and cooled meatballs on a parchment-lined pan and freeze until frozen (this is called flash freezing).

 - Transfer to a plastic bag or airtight container, and keep in the freezer until ready to use.

-To reheat, simply place your Turkey Stuffing Meatballs on a baking pan, cover with foil, and then bake in a 350°F oven for about 15-20 minutes.
-Or until heated through.
+- Oven: Place your Turkey Stuffing Meatballs on a baking pan, cover with foil, and bake in a 350°F oven for about 15-20 minutes or until heated through.

 Turkey Stuffing Meatballs Recipe